-The Plan describes federal and state public participation requirements, and the MPO's specific outreach guidelines, policies, principles, schedules, and opportunities for public involvement.
-The Plan also includes several appendices that list federal laws guiding MPO outreach and more.
+The Plan describes federal and state public participation requirements, and the MPO's specific engagement guidelines, policies, principles, schedules, and opportunities for public involvement.
+The Plan also includes several appendices that list federal laws guiding MPO engagement and more.

-This plan reflects recent updates in information, communication technologies, and public outreach practices.
-The MPO has incorporated new virtual public involvement strategies for outreach activities and MPO meetings.
+This plan reflects recent updates in information, communication technologies, and public engagement practices.
+The MPO has incorporated new virtual public involvement strategies for engagement activities and MPO meetings.